-Finding the right hosts and the right audiences are the real keys to getting guests spots.
-These 21 tips will not only help you do that, but also help you make the most of the guest spots you do land, leading to repeat requests for your presence as a guest.
+Finding the right hosts and the right audiences are the real keys to getting featured on podcasts.
+These 21 tips will not only help you do that, but also help you make the most of being featured on a podcast.
+This will lead to repeated requests.

-Many hosts are happy to give you a heads-up on what they want to talk about, so you can do an awesome job.
-So, don’t be afraid to ask.
+Hosts will happily give you a heads-up on what they want to talk about.
+Therefore, don’t be afraid to ask.

-Use whatever program works for you: Excel, Evernote, an MS Word table, etc. List fields such as potential hosts’ contact preferences, upcoming launches or events, topics of interest—and whether or not you got a “yes” or “no”.
+Find a program that works for you.
+Good programs are Excel, Evernote, an MS Word table, etc. List fields such as potential hosts’ contact preferences, upcoming launches or events, topics of interest—and whether or not you got a “yes” or “no”.
 Add a “Notes” field too.

-Pitch regularly to this personal ‘list’: Not so often as to be a pest, but if you are aware of each host, you will be able to gauge when a pitching opportunity comes up—and feels right.
+Pitch regularly to this personal ‘list’ but don’t make yourself a pest.
+When you are aware of each host, you will be able to gauge when a pitching opportunity comes up.

-If you get rejection letters with more than an impersonal “we do not need guests at this time”, then use your “Notes” field in your potential host database to record specific reasons… so that next time, you can make sure the reason they turned you down is not an issue.
-(Example: If you got an “I always take the month of August off and will use already pre-recorded episodes”, you would make a note not to pitch that host for an August date the next year.)
+When you get rejection letters with more than an impersonal “we do not need guests at this time”, then use your “Notes” field in your potential host database to record specific reasons.
+Make sure the reason they turned you down is not an issue.
+(Example: an “I always take the month of August off and will use already pre-recorded episodes”, you would make a note not to pitch that host for an August date the next year.)

-Run a check before your guest spot to make sure you are not surrounded by or wearing anything that will make a noise during recording.
+Check before you are featured on the podcast that you are not surrounded by or wearing anything that will make a noise during recording.
 This includes jangly bracelets, creaky desks, pots of pens that can be knocked over and squeaky shutters.

 Turn off notifications on your computer, too.

-Look up a bunch of really appropriate and catchy quotes on your topic.
+Google a bunch of really appropriate and catchy quotes on your topic.
 Write your favorite few out on index cards, and have them at hand.
-Always credit the source, and remember to quote yourself too, if you can.
+Always credit the source, and remember to quote yourself too.

-If you’ve written a book, quote from your own book!
-If you run a blog, quote from your best blog post.
+Have you written a book?
+Quote from your own book!
+As well as quote from your best blog post.

-If you have to use a smartphone to give an interview, hold it in your hand and treat it like a phone call.
+When you must use a smartphone, hold it in your hand and treat it like a phone call.
 There will be less chance of accidentally catching ambient noise in the room.

-Make these informal reminders of topic points you need to cover and have them laid out in plain sight on the desk or table beside you.
+Keep these informal reminders of topic points you need to cover.
+Spread them in plain sight on the desk or table beside you.

-Include really obvious things like, “Remind people where they can reach me”—and actually write out your website URL or Twitter handle.
+Include really obvious things like, “Remind people where they can reach me.”
+Actually write out your website URL or Twitter handle.
 (You’d be amazed how the brain can freeze up when you’re doing a live interview.)

 Certain consonants make explosive sounds—most notably “p” and “s”.
-Record yourself well before hand and watch out for whether or not you are prone to this, or breathe too heavily into the microphone.
+Record yourself before hand.
+Watch out for whether or not you are prone to this.
+Listen to if you breathe too heavily into the microphone.
 Solve the problem by using a noise-canceling desk microphone and making sure you stay at least six inches away from it.

-Never, ever use a speaker phone for an interview.
-It will give poor quality every time, brand you as an amateur, and be hard on your listeners—and your host.
+Never use a speaker phone for an interview.
+It will give poor quality every time.
+As a result, it will brand you as an amateur, and be hard on your listeners—and your host.

-Being a podcast guest is like any other strategy: It works much better if you do it a lot.
+Being featured on podcasts is like any other strategy: It works much better if you do it a lot.
 So, get into the habit of making at least two pitches a week.

 The moment something becomes part of your routine, the less you’re likely to procrastinate or blow its stress factor out of proportion.

-Even while you are giving your host your undivided attention, remember that this is not a pedestal for you: It’s a three-way conversation between your host, you and your listener.
+This is not just a pedestal for you.
+It’s a three-way conversation between your host, you and your listener.

-Speak TO your listener, as well as to your host by imagining your listener sitting around a table at a café with you and your host.
-Perhaps she is just silently nodding—but include her in the conversation by thinking of her in this way.
+Speak TO your listener, as well as to your host.
+Imagine your listener sitting around a table at a café with you and your host.
+Include them in the conversation by thinking of them silently nodding.

-It might seem like a great idea to write out your call to action and read it out loud, but if you can help it, don’t do this.
+It might seem like a great idea to write out your call to action and read it out loud. if you can help it, don’t do this.
 You risk breaking the conversational mood and suddenly coming off as salesy.

 Look for the right cue or opportunity from your host.
 Pitch your message as a way to continue the conversation for the listener.